matplotlib/CZI_2021-03_mpl/proposal.md

 (discourse), and in our social media.
 We hope that these practices will empower and encourage people who have diverse identities to participate in Matplotlib.

+## Short description

+> Short description of software project (200 words maximum) (required)

+> 125 words
+> this is what we put is for round 3 and is lifted from the website

+Matplotlib is a Python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms.
+Matplotlib can be used in Python scripts, the Python and IPython shells, the Jupyter notebook/lab, web application servers, and four graphical user interface toolkits.

+Matplotlib tries to make easy things easy and hard things possible.
+You can generate plots, histograms, power spectra, bar charts, errorcharts, scatterplots, etc., with just a few lines of code.

+For simple plotting the pyplot module provides a MATLAB-like interface, particularly when combined with IPython.
+For the power user, you have full control of line styles, font properties, axes properties, etc, via an object oriented interface or via a set of functions familiar to MATLAB users.